lookthis664/Osint-tools-colibris/README.md

 ## **Features**
 - [x] Get links & category from a username
-- [X] Know if an email address has been breached
-- [X] Get all pastebin dump with an email
+- [X] Get email & name from a GitHub account
 - [X] Reactive to command

 ## **_Requirements_**